Gonzalo Bueno (footballer): Back to South America

 Bueno signed for Colombian side Patriotas Boyacá in late 2015, being immediately loaned to Estudiantes de la Plata for 18 months.
 In the following campaigns, he represented Defensor Sporting, Nacional and Colón, always in temporary deals.

 Almería

 On 22 July 2019, free agent Bueno signed a two-year contract with Segunda División side UD Almería, with an option for a third.
 He revoked his contract on 27 August 2019 following a change in the club's ownership and managerial staff.

 Personal life

 Bueno's father Gustavo and cousins Gastón and Santiago have also played football professionally.
-Gustavo has most recently acted as manager of Sud América, while Gastón and Santi play for Montevideo Wanderers and Girona respectively.
+Gustavo has most recently acted as manager of Sud América, while Gastón and Santi play for Montevideo Wanderers and Wolverhampton Wanderers respectively.